microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ![](/static/mb/lessons/seismograph6.png)

 Run the acceleration experiment by moving the actual micro:bit and observe the changes in the black line.
+Vigorously move the micro:bit in the micro:bit simulatator by moving the micro:bit image from side to side.
+Every time the micro:bit moves in any direction in the simulator,  you are generating data points that can be reviewed in Excel.
+The more attempts to move the micro:bit from side to side, the more data being saved in Excel.
+After you have vigarously moved the micro:bit simulator from side to side for a sufficient amount of time, you are ready to graph or chart the accceleration of the micro:bit.
+We want a printout of our acceleration on Excel that can be graphed in Excel.

 First, notice that by moving the actual micro:bit in any direction, you will change the values of the black, flat horizontal line.
 The black line will change from being flat to being a waving black line.
 The changing values of the micro:bit accelereration is being measured in milli-gravities.
 Next, notice that by moving the micro:bit  below, there is a changing acceleration value.
 Finally, notice that the LED display will fluctate based on the movement of the micro:bit.

 ## 4.